CapacitorSet/box-js/README.md

 --output-dir: The location on disk to write the results files and folders to (defaults to the current directory)

+--proxy=http://1.2.3.4:1234: Use the specified proxy for downloads.
+This is not relevant if the --download flag is not present.

 --timeout: The script will timeout after this many seconds (default 10)

 --windows-xp: Emulate Windows XP (influences the value of environment variables)